roshdyosf/content-mangement-apis-/README.md

 # Content Management APIs

-A Node.js RESTful API for managing e-learning platform content, including courses, sections, and videos, with educator and moderator roles.
+A Node.js RESTful API for managing e-learning platform content, including courses, sections, videos, and exams, with educator and moderator roles.
 Built with Express.js and MongoDB, supporting file uploads (Cloudinary), authentication, and role-based access control.

 ---